Sirupsen/sirupsen.github.io/content/napkin/problem-11-circuit-breakers.md

 ---
 date: 2020-08-22T12:36:08.143655Z
-title: Napkin Problem 11: Circuit Breakers
+title: "Napkin Problem 11: Circuit Breakers"
 ---

 You may have heard of a “circuit breaker” in the context of building resilient